Oleg Felzer

-Oleg Felzer (born 1939 in Azerbaijan – died 1998 in New York) was an Azerbaijani and Soviet composer and teacher.
-He taught at the Baku Conservatory for many years before coming to New York City from Baku in 1989.
+Oleg Felzer (1939–1998) was an Azerbaijani and Soviet composer and teacher.
+He was born in Azerbaijan and taught at the Baku Conservatory for many years before coming to New York City from Baku in 1989.
 His pieces have been commissioned by the Continuum Ensemble and the Chamber Music Society of Lincoln Center.
+He died in New York.

 List of works

 Oleg Felzer's works in 1960-1998 is listed in Oleg Felzer scores and sound recordings.